About Our Staff

 In September 2017, after paddling the Hawkrock with his 14 yr old son Rohan, Tom visited Ric in Missinipe.
 Over coffee in the CRCO office Ric convinced Tom that spending his summers paddling and helping run the CRCO office would be a much better idea than climbing mountains for a living.
 So Tom and Rohan are here in Missinipe for the 2018 Summer testing the waters.

 Tom has done many paddling trips, both with family as well as solo, throughout northern Saskatchewan, Alberta, BC and the USA.
-He holds a couple of modest Paddle Canada certifications that really aren't worth mentioning.
+He holds Intermediate Tandem Moving Water Instructor and Canoe Camping Leadership certifications from Paddle Canada.

 Chris started his canoeing career by paddling from here to the coast of Hudson Bay.
 That was back in the mid 90s.
 Even though the trip was tough, it inspired him to keep paddling.
 He is an awesome guide and an exceptional white water instructor.
 He is also a white water instructor for the Madawaska Kanu Camp in Ontario.